 - High concentration of traded-sector jobs

 - Multiple traded-sector employers

 - Alignment with local development patterns

-- Alignment with civic priorities and economic development opportunities
+- · Alignment with civic priorities and economic development opportunities

-The 14 Job Hubs identified by AMATS and The Fund serve as primary origins and destinations for freight trips based upon expected demand of businesses in retail, warehousing, manufacturing and medical services, among various others.
-The identified Job Hubs are:
+The 14 Job Hubs AMATS identified serve as primary origins and destinations for freight trips based upon expected demand of businesses in retail, warehousing, manufacturing and medical services, among various others.
+These areas are referred to as Freight Corridors.
+The identified corridors are: